Perspective | You have the right to film police. Here’s how to do it effectively — and safely.

 If you film evidence of a crime, the police can ask you for a copy of it.
 In certain circumstances, an officer might even temporarily seize your phone and get a search warrant to go through it.

-In a worst-case scenario, Osterreicher says, cops could try to delete your video.
+In a worst-case scenario, Osterreicher says, officers could try to delete your video.
 They don’t have a right to do that because of the First Amendment — not to mention ethical policing standards — but some digital security steps you take in advance could help protect your footage.

 First, modern iPhones and Android phones offer encryption, but the locks only work if you’ve got a passcode set up.
 A secure one has more than four numbers in it.
-And since your face or fingerprint could be used to unlock the phone, you might consider turning off those functions if you know you’re heading toward a protest or another situation you know will be tense, says the ACLU’s Gillmor.
+And since your face or fingerprint could be used to unlock the phone, you might consider turning off those functions if you know you’re heading toward a protest or another potentially tense situation, the ACLU’s Gillmor says.

 There are also ways to make a copy of what you film online in case your phone gets taken or lost.
-The simplest is cloud backup: If you turn on a service such as iCloud Photos or Google Photos, smartphones can automatically upload a copy of whatever you film (though it may wait until you’re in the range of WiFi for a big file).
+The simplest is cloud backup: If you turn on a service such as iCloud Photos or Google Photos, smartphones can automatically upload a copy of whatever you film (though it may wait until you’re in the range of WiFi for a large file).

-Streaming apps such as Facebook, which has a function called live, both instantly broadcast what you record and keep a copy of it for later.
-“Just remember, if you do that then you don’t have control over the footage going forward,” says Gilmor.
+Streaming apps such as Facebook, which has a live function, both instantly broadcast what you record and keep a copy of it for later.
+“Just remember, if you do that then you don’t have control over the footage going forward,” Gillmor says.
 First, someone who sees it can copy it.
 And second, if you decide to later delete or hide your video, police could push any Internet company that had access to it for a copy.

 5. Think before you share

 What helped Frazier’s video reignite a worldwide reckoning on race is that she posted it on Facebook.
-It provided a completely different version of what had happened to Floyd than what the Minneapolis police had initially reported.
+It provided a completely different version of what had happened to Floyd than what the Minneapolis police initially reported.

 But before you post, the experts suggest thinking through how you — and the person you’re trying to help — can stay in control of the narrative.

-For starters, Facebook is notoriously inconsistent about what kinds of content it allows to stay up, or gets yanked for violating its content standards.
+For starters, Facebook is notoriously inconsistent about what content it allows to stay up or yanks for violating its content standards.

 And if you’re not a lawyer, you may not be able to see how your video could be used to build a case against the person you were trying to help.

-“I would try to get in touch with the family first,” says Richardson.
-Survivors, lawyers or a community organization will have a read of the big picture and when and how it makes sense to release the video — just like police already do in deciding when and how to release bodycam footage.
+“I would try to get in touch with the family first,” Richardson says.
+Survivors, lawyers or a community organization will have a read of the big picture and when and how it makes sense to release the video — just like police already do in deciding when and how to release body-cam footage.

 It’s also about respect for the privacy of the people involved.
-For survivors, video of someone being hurt or murdered can be traumatizing.
+For survivors, video of someone being hurt or killed can be traumatizing.
 The family might be thankful for having the video to use in court, but not want it on the open Internet as the final memory of a loved one.

-“Allow them to remain in control of the humanity of that person’s final moments,” says Richardson.
+“Allow them to remain in control of the humanity of that person’s final moments,” Richardson says.